-The District, other agencies, local governments and private interests, have worked cooperatively to develop a Lower East Coast Water Supply Plan (LEC Plan).
-The status of this Plan is described in Chapter 9.
-This Plan, completed in March 1998, is an interim plan because it provides for immediate steps within the framework of a larger, longer-term planning process.
-This regional planning process, the Central and Southern Florida (C&SF) Project Comprehensive Review Study (Restudy) is being led by the U.S. Army Corps of Engineers (Corps) and is the subject of Chapter 10.
-The Restudy will provide the basis for reconstructing the drainage network within the District so that the regional ecosystem can be managed in a more sustainable manner.
-The Restudy is linked to the Everglades Construction Project because the Restudy planning process assumes the ECP is completed and functioning fully as a condition of new regional plans.
-The Everglades Consolidated Report moves beyond the information provided in the 1999 Everglades Interim Report (SFWMD, 1999) with chapters added on land acquisition (12), revenues (13), exotic species control (14) and findings and implications (15).
-These additions make the Report more complete for decision support on projects relevant to the Everglades Protection Area.
+In addition to producing this Report, the District, along with other agencies, local governments and private interests, have worked to develop a Lower East Coast Water Supply Plan (LEC Plan).
+A summary of this Plan, adopted by the District Governing Board in May 2000, is described in Chapter 9.
+The Comprehensive Everglades Restoration Plan (CERP) is being led by the U.S. Army Corps of Engineers (Corps) and is the subject of Chapter 10.
+The CERP will provide the basis for reconstructing the drainage network within the District so that the regional ecosystem can be managed in a more sustainable manner.
+The CERP is linked to the Everglades Construction Project because the CERP planning process assumes the ECP is completed and functioning fully as a condition of new regional plans.